Jb-2k/Discord-Chatbot/README.md

 ![image](https://github.com/Jb-2k/Discord-Chatbot/assets/91644188/fe23b0bb-3dfe-4621-a9e1-f97e6bd5c86e)

 ## Step two: Preprocessing the data
 Now that we have our raw data, we need to transform it into a format we can feed to the model.
-This is what [DiscordChatBotExtractData.ipynb]() will do for us.
+This is what [DataPreprocessing.ipynb](https://github.com/Jb-2k/Discord-Chatbot/blob/dev/DataPreprocessing.ipynb) will do for us.
 Before this however, we must first discover the ID of the specific user we want our bot to mimic.
 See [this guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) published by discord support on how to acquire that.

-Once you have this ID, paste the value into the USER_ID field at the top of [DiscordChatBotExtractData.ipynb](), along with the path to the raw channel data JSON file from the previous step, and a path where you want to output the training file.
+Once you have this ID, paste the value into the USER_ID field at the top of [DataPreprocessing.ipynb](https://github.com/Jb-2k/Discord-Chatbot/blob/dev/DataPreprocessing.ipynb), along with the path to the raw channel data JSON file from the previous step, and a path where you want to output the training file.

 ![image](https://github.com/Jb-2k/Discord-Chatbot/assets/91644188/0d49d1b9-dbde-402b-aa8f-f44a84f28a64)